Amplifying Feedback

 No effective resistance to the current heating

 James Lovelock (“The Revenge of Gaia”: 2006: page 35) writes that the observed rate of global warming is a grave concern.
-This rate suggests that no global climate dynamic will effectively resist the current warming and limit temperature increases to keep an environment safe for life as we know it.
+This rate suggests that no global climate dynamic will effectively resist the current warming and limit temperature increases, thereby keeping the environment safe for life as we know it.

 There is no evidence of a climate dynamic emerging to limit temperature increases.